Dylan Alcott OAM

 In 2013, Dylan re-launched his tennis career, and was granted a wild card into the 2014 Australian Open, reaching the semi-final.
 After only 18 months into his comeback, Dylan won his first ever grand slam title, The Australian Open, and is currently ranked number one in the world.

 Dylan has made sports history in 2016, as the first wheelchair athlete to win the Newcombe Medal, the highest individual award in Australian tennis.
 Dylan won Gold in both the singles and doubles tennis at the 2016 Rio Paralympics, was the winner of the 2016 Australian Open and awarded the winner of the 2016 GQ Sportsman of the Year.
-For the third year running, Dylan won the 2018 Australian Open quad wheelchair title and he has won 4 grand slam singles titles to date, including the last 4 Australian Open titles.
+In 2019, Dylan won his fifth consecutive Australian Open title, and he has won eight grand slam singles titles to date.

 Dylan’s achievements are not only restricted to the sporting field.
 In 2017, Dylan created the Dylan Alcott Foundation, a foundation to help young people who are struggling to come to terms with their disabilities.
 The foundation aims to improve quality of life through mentoring, scholarships and grants which assists individuals to be involved in education and sport.
 Dylan is also an entrepreneur, and is the co-founder of Get Skilled Access, a training provider educating corporates and governments on how to better understand and treat customers with disabilities.
 He was also nominated for 2017 Young Australian of the Year.